Skip to content

 Please note

-If you need to renew your domain name registration and do not have access either to the email address that received the renewal reminder notices or to the management console, you can submit your renewal via this page.
-The confirmation and associated tax invoice will still be issued to the primary and secondary contact email addresses set at the account level.
-If these details are no longer current, please contact our support team for assistance.
+If you need to renew your domain name registration and do not have access either to the email address that would have received the renewal reminder notices or to the customer portal, please contact our support team for assistance.

 To manage automatic renewals for your domain name, do the following: